 It can end up costing you a lot more money in the long run if you don’t bring your pet in for regular checkups.
 Without proper medical checkups they can develop more complicated and expensive issues.
 Teeth are a good example of this.
 Just like with humans, regular checkups can prevent serious and expensive teeth problems from developing.

-We look forward to seeing you here at Countryside Veterinary Service soon.
+We look forward to seeing you here at Nokomis Veterinary Service soon.

 Stacey Funderburk D.V.M.